Dynom/ERI/README.md

 These services will give you a lot more functionality though.

 ### Mailcheck.js
-Mailcheck works completely in JavaScript, with options to white-list TLDs, domains etc. It differs from ERI in that ERI runs server-side, and it takes a self-learning approach, based on your existing users.
+Mailcheck works completely in JavaScript, with the option to use only known TLDs, domains etc. It differs from ERI in that ERI runs server-side, and it takes a self-learning approach, based on your existing users.

 # Email delivery nuances